IBPhilippov/basketball_results_prediction/README.md

 6. Google Pub/Sub and Google Cloud Functions for deployment.
 7. [Evidently](https://www.evidentlyai.com) for monitoring.
 8. Postgress as backend database.

+In practice, you need to interact only with environment.env file, Mage.Ai and Google Cloud interface to prepare the account.
+Everything apart from it is deployed and managed automatically.

 ---
 ## Requirements